20 celebrations this holiday season besides Christmas

 Celebrating the Christian saint who sold everything he owned to give money to the poor, St. Nicholas Day, also known as the Feast of St. Nicholas, is observed on Dec.
 6 and is celebrated throughout much of northern Europe.
 Traditions include leaving small gifts and treats in shoes.
 While still considered a different entity than our modern-day Santa Claus, many of the traditions of Santa originated with the legends of St. Nicholas.

 Mardi Gras, otherwise known as Carnival, kicks off every year on Jan.
 6, marking the end of the 12 Days of Christmas and the start of several weeks of parties, parades, fireworks, music, and general entertainment.
 The merriment continues until Fat Tuesday, the day before Ash Wednesday and the start of Lent.
 In the U.S., the biggest celebration takes place in the city of New Orleans, where marching bands take over the streets, and masquerade balls take place throughout the districts.
-Carnival is also observed in countries such as Rio de Janeiro, Brazil, and Venice, Italy.
+Carnival is also observed in Rio de Janeiro, Brazil, and Venice, Italy, among other places.

 Celebrated primarily in the U.K. and other European countries, Boxing Day takes place on Dec.
 26. Traditionally a day off for servants and the day when their employers would give them a “Christmas box” or monetary gift, modern Boxing Day customs include sporting events such as full programs of top-tier international football leagues, shopping, and a holiday from work.
 In some countries, Boxing Day is celebrated as Saint Stephen’s Day, a religious holiday honoring the first Christian martyr.